 - 1 ¼ cups chicken broth

-- 2 cups packed coarsely chopped fresh collards, mustard greens, or kale
+- 2 cups packed coarsely chopped fresh greens, your choice (I like collards)

 - 1/2 teaspoon seasoned salt